App version: 0.1.0

 Timeliness

-To prevent the mold problem from becoming worse, you’ll want to get the funds quickly.
-Find out how long a lender’s approval process is — some offer approval in hours, others take days.
-Also, check how long it will take for you to get the money after approval.
+To prevent the mold problem from becoming worse, you may want to get the funds quickly.
+Ask how long a lender’s approval process is.
+Some provide approval within minutes, others take days.
+Also, check how long it takes to get the money after approval.

 Payment Options

-Your monthly payment is calculated on the amount you borrowed, the interest rate you’re being charged, and the length of the loan, which is typically between one and seven years.
-Compare options from different lenders for the best terms.
-Sometimes a lender will allow you to make extra payments, which would let you pay your loan off early so you owe less interest over the life of the loan.
+Your monthly payment is calculated on the amount you borrowed, the interest rate you’re being charged, and the length of the loan, which is typically 1-7 years.
+Compare options from different lenders for the most competitive terms.
+Sometimes a lender may allow you to make extra payments, which would let you pay your loan off early so you owe less interest over the life of the loan.

 Maximum Loan Amount

 Lenders have different maximum loan amounts.
-Make sure that any lender you are considering will lend you enough to cover the cost of the mold remediation.
+Make sure that any lender you are considering is able to lend you enough to cover the cost of the mold remediation.

 Fees and Penalties